Warm White Bean, Broccoli, and Cheddar Tortilla Wrap

 When the broccoli is done roasting, transfer it to a bowl and spread sweet potato fries out on the now-empty sheet pan.
 Roast sweet potato fries according to package directions.

 While sweet potato fries roast, assemble the tortilla wraps.
 (Check out this video to see how it’s done.)
-Starting with the quarter to the left of the slice, fill the quarters of each tortilla with 1) a light spread of Harissa aioli, 2) roasted broccoli, 3) ham, 4) cheese.
+Starting with the quarter to the left of the slice, fill the quarters of each tortilla with 1) a light spread of Harissa aioli, 2) roasted broccoli, 3) mashed white beans, 4) cheese.
 Wrap up the tortilla by folding the first quarter over the second and then continuing all the way around until the tortilla forms a triangle.

 Continue until all of the tortillas are filled and wrapped.

 Heat a griddle, large skillet, or grill pan over medium heat.

 Grease heated pan with butter (if working in batches, add some butter before each batch).

 Sear tortilla wraps in melted butter until crisp and golden brown, 3 to 5 minutes per side.
 Continue until all wraps have been cooked.

 Serve tortilla wraps with sweet potato fries.
 If you have any Harissa aioli leftover, use it as a dip for the fries.
 Enjoy!